-Your tenancy agreement is the legal contract that describes your rights and responsibilities (as the tenant) and our rights and responsibilities (as the landlord).
+Your tenancy agreement is the legal contract that describes your rights and responsibilities (as the tenant) and our rights and responsibilities (as your landlord).

-It also sets out the rent and service charges you need to pay for your home, and tells you about the services you can expect from us.
+It also sets out the rent and service charges you need to pay for your home, and describes the services you can expect from us.

 Please contact us if you have any questions about your tenancy agreement.